 On the surface of it, it looked like a bad year with two unexpected hospital visits.

-But getting married and moving to the North-East have been amazing, and the good news is that I’m now healthy and happy.
+But getting married and moving to the North-East has been amazing, and the good news is that I’m now healthy and happy.

 A note on Life/Work Balance here.
 That mythical balance between having the perfect professional and personal life.
 I’m really not sure it exists.
 What I am sure of is that in certain seasons of your life, you need to focus on home.
 In others, work.
 As long as you’re aware of where you’re spending your time and adjusting accordingly, you’ll maintain a healthy balance.

-With that said, what are my plans going forwards?
+With that said, what are my plans going forward?